mikeflynn/honeybearhoneypot/README.md

 - `-width`: Set the width of the GUI window
 - `-log-level`: Set logging level (debug, info, warn, error, fatal) (default "info")
 - `-no-gui`: Run the honey pot without the GUI
+- `-no-fun`: Disable non-standard commands (celebrate, ctf, matrix)
 - `-pin-reset`: Reset the admin PIN to a specific value
 - `-ssh-port`: The port(s) to listen on for honey pot SSH connections (comma separated for multiple ports, default "1337")
+- `-export-format`: The format to export data to (json, csv, raw)
+- `-export-path`: The directory to export data to
+- `-export-types`: The types of data to export (events, options, ctf).
+Comma separated.
 - `-tunnel`: Set up SSH reverse tunnel (format: user@server.com:22)
 - `-tunnel-key`: Path to SSH key for reverse tunnel authentication
 - `-tunnel-bind`: The address to bind to on the remote server (default "127.0.0.1")